Belvidere campground: Camping on the Leschenault Peninsula

 Stunning coastline at Conto Springs

-Leewin-Naturaliste National Park is undoubtedly one of the most popular attractions in Western Australia.
+Leeuwin-Naturaliste National Park is undoubtedly one of the most popular attractions in Western Australia.
 Firstly, it is the best place to explore amazing cave formations, which are more than a hundred in the region, although only a few are open to public.
 Secondly, you can get up close to stingrays which frequent the waters of Hamelin Bay.
-Additionally, Leewin-Naturaliste National Park offers spectacular coastline with many beautiful swimming beaches, world-class surfing spots and fishing locations.
-Stretching for 120km along the coast in the South West, from Cape Naturaliste in the north to Cape Leewin in the south, the park is also known for its “Cape to Cape Walk” that so many locals and tourist alike undertake all year round.
-Lastly, Leewin Naturaliste NP is just next to famous Margaret River, where you can indulge in gourmet food and wine experience.
+Additionally, Leeuwin-Naturaliste National Park offers spectacular coastline with many beautiful swimming beaches, world-class surfing spots and fishing locations.
+Stretching for 120km along the coast in the South West, from Cape Naturaliste in the north to Cape Leeuwin in the south, the park is also known for its “Cape to Cape Walk” that so many locals and tourist alike undertake all year round.
+Lastly, Leeuwin Naturaliste NP is just next to famous Margaret River, where you can indulge in gourmet food and wine experience.
 To emphasise, this is one place to explore!

-Caves of Leewin-Naturaliste National Park
+Caves of Leeuwin-Naturaliste National Park

 Lake Cave